 And if, God forbid, something crazy does come up, like a fire alarm or your dog starts barking his head off at the mail carrier, put yourself on mute and if absolutely necessary, ask politely for a moment to yourself.
 You might say something like: “I am so sorry to ask, but may I place you on a very brief hold?”
 Upon return, explain but don’t dwell on whatever went down.
 Dive right back into the conversation with something like, “My apologies, so where were we?”

 Keep these principles of strong phone etiquette in mind for your next interview or pitch call, and you’re sure to give a polished, professional impression.
+You can also use this list of common phone interview questions to prepare ahead of time.

 Do you have any phone interview best practices to share?
 Or some horror story about a phone interview faux-pas?
 I’d love to hear about it on social media at @emiliearies and @bosseduporg.
 I can’t wait to hear what you think.